cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Response(server_identity, server_private_key, client_identity,
 client_public_key, `AuthInit`): upon receipt of a client's request `AuthInit`, engage in the AKE.
-- ServerFinish(`AuthFinish`): upon receipt of a client's final AKE message `AuthFinish`, complete the protocol for the server.
+- ServerFinalize(`AuthFinish`): upon receipt of a client's final AKE message `AuthFinish`, complete the protocol for the server.

-Both ClientFinish and ServerFinish return an error if authentication failed.
+Both ClientFinalize and ServerFinalize return an error if authentication failed.
 In this case, clients and servers MUST NOT use any outputs from the protocol, such as `session_key` or `export_key` (defined below).